nginxinc/nginx-openshift-router/docs/configuration.md

 * `nginx.router.openshift.io/keepalive`.
 Activates the cache for connections between NGINX and upstream servers.
 The default is `0`, which means the cache is not activated.
 Not applicable for passthrough routes.
 See http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive for more details.
 * `nginx.router.openshift.io/websocket`.
 Enables Websocket.
 The default is `false`.
 * `nginx.router.openshift.io/grpc`.
 Enables gRPC.
 The default is `false`.
+* `nginx.router.openshift.io/proxy_ssl_name`.
+Specifies the server name for verifying the proxied server certificate.
+Only used when re-encryption is enabled.
+The default value is the host of the route.

 Additional annotations are available in the [TCP/UDP Load Balancing Extension](#tcpudp-load-balancing-extension).